freeradical13/freeradical13.github.io/index.md

 ##### Fatty acid degradation

-[Fatty Acid Degradation][] is the process of converting stored fat into Acetyl-CoA which enters the Citric Acid Cycle to produce energy.
+[Lipolysis][] (or [Fatty Acid Degradation][]) is the process of converting stored fat into Acetyl-CoA which enters the Citric Acid Cycle to produce energy.
+Lipolysis may occur when Glucose levels are low:

-When Glucose levels are low, [Lipolysis][] breaks down triglycerides in adipose cells into fatty acids and glycerol.

 1. Hormones such as Epinephrine and Glucagon are released which bind to receptors on adipocytes that activate [perilipin][] proteins on the surface of lipids.
 1. Phosphorylation of perilipins causes phosphorylated [hormone-sensitive lipase][] to hydrolyze triglycerides in the lipid droplets which produces glycerol and fatty acids.